California State University: State Teachers Colleges

-San Diego State Normal School, founded 1897, became San Diego State Teacher's College in 1923 (and eventually San Diego State University).
+San Diego State Normal School, founded in 1897, became San Diego State Teachers College in 1923 and eventually San Diego State University.

-The resulting administrative situation from 1921 to 1960 was quite complicated.
-On the one hand, the Department of Education's actual supervision of the presidents of the State Teachers Colleges was minimal, which translated into substantial autonomy when it came to day-to-day operations.
-According to Clark Kerr, J. Paul Leonard, the president of San Francisco State from 1945 to 1957, once boasted that "he had the best college presidency in the United States—no organized faculty, no organized student body, no organized alumni association, and...no board of trustees."
-On the other hand, the State Teachers Colleges were treated under state law as ordinary state government agencies, which meant their budgets were subject to the same stifling bureaucratic financial controls as all other state agencies (except the University of California).
-At least one president would depart his state college because of his express frustration over that issue: Leonard himself.
-(One of the lasting legacies of this era is that Cal State employees, like other state employees (but not UC or local government employees) are still paid by the state controller and receive their employment and retirement benefits from CalPERS.)
+From 1921 to 1960, the State Teachers Colleges operated under a combination of centralized financial control, but with limited supervision over the presidents of the colleges, giving them substantial autonomy in day-to-day operations.
+According to Clark Kerr, J. Paul Leonard, president of San Francisco State from 1945 to 1957, once described his position as "the best college presidency in the United States—no organized faculty, no organized student body, no organized alumni association, and...no board of trustees."
+At the same time, state law treated the colleges as state government agencies, subjecting their budgets to the same financial controls as other state agencies, unlike the independent University of California.

-During the 1920s and 1930s, the State Teachers Colleges started to evolve from normal schools (that is, vocational schools narrowly focused on training elementary school teachers in how to impart basic literacy to young children) into teachers colleges (that is, providing a full liberal arts education) whose graduates would be fully qualified to teach all K–12 grades.
-A leading proponent of this idea was Charles McLane, the first president of Fresno State, who was one of the earliest persons to argue that K–12 teachers must have a broad liberal arts education.
-Having already founded Fresno Junior College in 1907 (now Fresno City College), McLane arranged for Fresno State to co-locate with the junior college and to synchronize schedules so teachers-in-training could take liberal arts courses at the junior college.
-San Diego and San Jose followed Fresno in expanding their academic programs beyond traditional teacher training.
-These developments had the "tacit approval" of the State Board of Education and the State Superintendent of Public Instruction, but had not been expressly authorized by the board and also lacked express statutory authorization from the state legislature.
+During the 1920s and 1930s, the institutions evolved from normal schools, that is, vocational schools narrowly focused on training elementary school teachers to impart basic literacy to young children, into teachers colleges that provided a full liberal arts education and whose graduates were fully qualified to teach all K–12 grades.
+Charles McLane, the first president of the Fresno State Normal School (now California State University, Fresno), was a major advocate for the transition to a broad liberal arts education for K–12 teachers.
+McLane had founded Fresno Junior College (now Fresno City College) in 1907.
+When he founded the Fresno State Normal School in 1911, McLane arranged for it to co-locate with the junior college and synchronize schedules so teachers in training could take liberal arts courses there.
+San Diego and San Jose also subsequently expanded their academic programs beyond traditional teacher training.
+These developments had the "tacit approval" of the State Board of Education and the State Superintendent of Public Instruction, but they lacked express authorization from the board and the state legislature.